Catholic Church in the Thirteen Colonies: New York

-The Dutch Colony of the seventeenth century was officially intolerantly Protestant but was in practice tolerant and fair to people of other faiths who dwelt within New Netherland.
+The seventeenth century Dutch Colony of New Amsterdam was in practice more tolerant than its official intolerant Protestant ethos.
 When the English took the province from the Dutch in 1664, they granted full religious toleration to the other forms of Protestantism, and preserved the property rights of the Dutch Reformed Church, while recognizing its discipline.
 The General Assembly of the province held in 1682 under the famous Governor Thomas Dongan, an Irish Catholic nobleman, adopted the Charter of Liberties, which proclaimed religious liberty to all Christians, although this charter did not receive formal royal sanction.
-In 1688 the Stuart Revolution in England reversed this policy of liberality, and the Province of New York immediately followed the example of the mother-country in intolerance and legal persecution of the Catholic Church and its adherents.
-In 1697, although the Anglican Church was never formally established in the Province of New York, Trinity Church was founded in the City of New York by royal charter and received many civil privileges and munificent grants of land.
+In 1688 the Stuart Revolution in England reversed this policy of liberality, and the province of New York immediately followed the example of the mother-country in intolerance and legal persecution of the Catholic Church and its adherents.
+In 1697, although the Anglican Church was never formally established in the province of New York, Trinity Church was founded in the City of New York by royal charter and received many civil privileges and munificent grants of land.
 The Dutch Reformed Churches continued, however, to enjoy their property and the protection of their rights undisturbed by the new Anglican foundation, the inhabitants of Dutch blood being then largely in the ascendant.
-This condition continued many years, for when the Revolution occurred in 1776 the majority of the inhabitants of the Province of New York were not of English descent.
+This condition continued many years, for when the Revolution occurred in 1776 the majority of the inhabitants of the province of New York were not of English descent.

 The political conditions at home, and also the long contest between England and France for the control of North America, resulted in the enactment by the provincial legislature from time to time of proscriptive laws against the Catholics.
 Catholic priests and teachers were ordered to keep away from the province or, if they by any chance came there, to depart at once.
 Severe penalties were provided for disobedience to these laws extending to long imprisonment.
 In the disturbances and panic of the Slave Insurrection of 1741 schoolmaster John Ury was tried and executed for his alleged role in the uprising.